Abhinav271828/summer21-CSO/Wk6/28Jun.md

 ![Fetch Implementation](fetch.png)

 ### Decode and Write-Back
 These two stages are combined as they both access the register file.
-The icode.
 The register file allows up to two simultaneous reads (A and B) and two simultaneous writes (E and M), each of which has an address and a data connection.
 The four blocks at the bottom generate the register IDs for the register file based the icode and the condition code Cnd.

 ![Decode and Write-Back Implementation](decodewriteback.png)